frederic-perez/AmE-dictionary/data/idioms.md

 __grasp in the dark__ To seek out a solution, meaning, or sense of purpose in a blind, aimless, or uncertain manner.
 __grassy knoll__ A metaphor and a source of irony when referring to a suspicion, conspiracy, or a cover-up of some type.
 The word knoll is associated with the tragic assassination of President John F. Kennedy, who was shot in Dallas just as his motorcade passed a grassy knoll.
 __grease payment__ A sum of money, typically a bribe, paid to a government official or business person so as to facilitate or expedite some decision or transaction.
+__great (_or_ much) cry and little wool__ [:scroll: This expression comes from the idea of shearing pigs, where the result could be expected to be _great cry and little wool._] A great deal of fuss, noise, fanfare, or protestation over something of little or no substance, importance, or relevance. _My opponent has been making outlandish claims about my track record so as to foment distrust in the public, but I assure you, he is offering great cry and little wool._
 __great balls of fire__ An exclamation of surprise and amazement.
 Good heavens!; Wow! _Did you see that game?
 Great balls of fire—the Yankees tied it up with two outs in the bottom of the ninth!_
 __great deal__ :dart: (often followed by \`of’) a large number or amount or extent.
 Much, a lot.
 __Greek__ :two::astonished::hammer: _It’s all greek to me._ _It’s in Greek and almost impossible to decode._